ayapapa/docker-alminium/README.md

 | SMTP_AUTHENTICATION | Specify the SMTP authentication method.
 Defaults to :login. |
 | SMTP_USER_NAME | SMTP username. |
 | SMTP_PASS      | SMTP password. |

+*If you like to change the certification file, you should dive into ALMinium container with command "docker exec -it (container's name) /bin/bash", and then put your certification file on the place you like, and change /etc/opt/alminium/redmine-ssl.conf's certification description.